NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-10-generalizing-workflows.md

         """
 ```

-We don't want the hardcoded genome id, so replace that with a wildcard, say
+We don't want the hardcoded genome id `NCTC8325`, so replace that with a wildcard, say
 `{genome_id}`.
 In general, we want the rules as far downstream as possible in
 the workflow to be the ones that determine what the wildcards should resolve
 to.
 In our case this is `align_to_genome`.
 You can think of it like the rule